MicrosoftDocs/powerapps-docs/powerapps-docs/teams/set-perms-and-share.md

 ---
-title: Set permission and share your app using Power Apps app in Teams | Microsoft Docs
+title: Set permission and share your app using Power Apps in Teams | Microsoft Docs
-description: Learn how to publish and share your apps using Power Apps app in Teams.
+description: Learn how to share your apps and set table permissions using Power Apps in Teams.
 author: matthewbolanos
 ms.service: powerapps
 ms.topic: conceptual